biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/Maaslin2.md

     fixed_effects = c("diagnosis_modified", "dysbiosis"),
     random_effects = c("subject"))
 ```

+If you are interested in testing the effect of time in a longitudinal study,
+then the time point variable should be included in `fixed_effects` during your
+MaAsLin2 call.

 * Question: intuitively, can you think of a reason why it is important to
   address non-independence between samples?